Psychology-PE (PSYD)

 PSYD-460 Field Practicum 3 Credits

 Students apply concepts learned in the major as a student intern/volunteer at a human services agency or research facility.
 All practicum sites must be approved by the Field Practicum Coordinator for the PS Psychology major prior to beginning the practicum.
 Students accrue hours over the course of the program; hours must be completed by the start date of the course.
 Students will accrue a minimum of 90 hours for 3 units of course credit.
 Coursework includes a written and oral presentation.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYC-103 or PSYC-103C